spags093/spags093/README.md

 ### 🔭  I’m currently working on:
 - The famous Deep Learning course by Andrew Ng on Coursera
+- Learning the in's and out's of Dash with the 'Interactive Python Dashboards with Plotly and Dash' course on Udemy
 - Building a text generation chatbot app
 - Seeking a full time Data Science or Machine Learning role

 ### ⚡ Fun fact:
 I'm actually still an active musician!
-Check out my electronic/synthpop band Black Mansions anywhere music is streaming.
+Check out my electronic/synthpop band <a href="https://open.spotify.com/artist/4FWBBIMazTsF2kdnlW59dQ?si=WgZRSzB4SGe0AASxMXU8Cg">Black Mansions</a> on Spotify or anywhere music is streaming.

 <!--